Video Logo Retrieval based on local Features: Video Logo Retrieval via

-This provides $M$ chunk distributions that can be used as a reference when matching the probability distributions of the target images.
+which suggests that $p(T_j,T_j)$ can be interpreted as a matching probability distribution.
+This can be used as a reference when comparing the target images to other video source images.

 The matching between the individual video images and the target images is again conducted using (\ref{chunk}).
-So we can similarly use $p(S_k)$ to describe the keypoints matching between subsets of the target images (the chunks) and the video.
+So we can similarly use $p_k(X_i,T_j)$ to describe the keypoints matching between the target images (with $P$ chunks) and the video images.
 Since not all keypoints can be matched,

-The image-target matching probability distribution can now be computed using the target-target self-matching distribution.
-If the correlation of these two distributions is low, the target image $T_j$ is unlikely to be in the image frame $X_i$.
-Here we can compute the Kullback--Leibler divergence of the two distributions to describe their correlations
+where $p(x_i,T_j)$ is the probability of $T_j$ with $X_i$.
+Comparing with the self-matching distribution, the correlation between these two distributions will determine if the video image contains the target.
+More precisely, if the correlation is weak, the target image $T_j$ is unlikely to be in the image frame $X_i$ even if there are some matching points.
+The Kullback--Leibler (KL) divergence of the distributions is used to describe the correlation

-A threshold $\alpha$ and the Kullback--Leibler divergence specify the correlated matching distributions, which are stored in a set $R$.
-This step is repeated for every video image and every target image.

-In order to show the computation contains the complete information we use, we define a 3D matching matrix $\bf A$ between video image $X_{i}$, target image $T_{j}$, and is calculated per chunk $S_k$.
-Thus $\bf{A}$ has dimensions $M \times N \times P$ and each element is given by

-Since the total matching points between a target image $X_i$ and a video image $T_j$ is the sum of the matching points in each chunk.
-Thus, the matching probability can be expressed as